Steam Support cannot modify trading or Steam Community Market restrictions, regardless of the circumstances under which an account became restricted.

 Different countries have different rules relating to the taxation of digital transactions.
 Most jurisdictions do not require individuals to register for, collect or pay sales, VAT or use taxes in connection with occasional sales where they do not qualify as "professional" sellers.
 However, the ultimate responsibility for determining any tax requirements that may apply to sales you make in the Community Market rests with you, and so if you are concerned about the issue you should consult your own tax advisor.
 Note that, with respect to our administrative fee, if any sales, VAT, or other taxes are due on that payment, we will be responsible for paying those taxes.

 A commodity is a kind of item where all the items are identical, and can be traded interchangeably.
 There aren't individual listings for commodity items on the market; instead you place an order to purchase, and an item is selected for you.
-This is very helpful when trying to buying items that are very frequently traded, and item listings can appear and disappear very quickly.
+This is very helpful when trying to buy items that are very frequently traded, and item listings can appear and disappear very quickly.

 When buying a commodity items, you specify the price you want to pay, and when an item comes available at that price the purchase completes.
 If there isn't an item available immediately at that price, then that request to purchase stays active until an item listed at the right price comes along.
 This request to purchase is called a buy order.
 The buy order price is the maximum amount that will be spent; if an item comes along for a cheaper price, you'll only pay that lower price.